NoNotNotes/Yuubi/content/CMPA/Pediatrics.md

 3. Bilirubin is *not* produced by the liver; the liver produces glucuronyl transferase that converts indirect bilirubin to direct bilirubin.
 In newborns, this enzyme is not sufficient, which results in physiologic jaundice.
 4. The four signs of infection are rubor, tumor, calor, and dolor; respectively, redness, swelling, heat, and pain.
 5. Colostrum may begin begin produced as early as 5 months of pregnancy.
 6. Milk expressed during breastfeeding may be divided into two categories: foremilk and hindmilk.
 Foremilk contains more water and nutrients, while hindmilk contains more fat and calories.
-This is why it is important to perform complete breastfeeding.
+This is why it is important to perform complete breastfeeding.%%